International Champagne Horse Registry

 Gold Champagne

-Reverse dappling is often found in Champagne colored horses, depending on the time of year, etc. (Reverse dappling is the appearance of dark spots with light surrounding "lacing".)
+Champagne colored horses, depending on the time of year, etc. (Reverse dappling is the appearance of dark spots with lighter, surrounding "lacing".)

 However, it also may occasionally be found on dun and other colors.